byytelope/byytelope/README.md

-### Hello :) 👋🏼

-I'm a Maldivian web/native dev currently in Addu City.

-Feel free to use anything from my public repositories for your personal projects!
+### Hi 👋

+I'm a Software Engineering student from Addu City, Maldives currently studying at Taylor's University, Malaysia with a profound passion for web/native dev.

-[Check out my website](https://shadhaan.vercel.app) to learn more about me.
+[Go here](https://shadhaan.vercel.app) to learn more about me.